cosmicvibes/docs/monitors/custom.md

 ## Registering a custom monitor to Eyewitness

 So you've made a custom monitor.
-Lets use the `Spotify` example from above.
+Let's use the `Spotify` example from above.

 To add it simply modify your `config/eyewitness.php` file like this: